-From age two I played with old machines.
+From two years old I played with old machines.
 From ten years old, I could make trousers because after school we were there.
 And, when I finished school I said to my father, “I want to work full time.”

 “Emmanuel, I can’t stop production.”
 He said.